trimble-oss/website-modus.trimble.com/content/components/web/sliders/styles.md

 | Label Text (Optional) | Color      | {{< color-preview nameL="Trimble Gray" hexL="#252a2e" nameD="White" hexD="#ffffff" >}}          |
 {class="table table-sm table-bordered border border-opacity-50"}
 <!-- prettier-ignore-end -->

+### Behaviors

+- Adjust a slider’s value(s) by clicking and dragging its handle(s), or by clicking anywhere on its bar.
+- Hovering over an active slider’s handle will change the default cursor to the grab cursor; clicking will change it to the grab cursor.
+- Changes made with sliders are immediate.